 Technical version: A cookie is a text file that works as an identifier which is a string of letters and numbers, this file is sent by a web server to a web browser and then stored by the browser.
 The identifier is then sent back to the server each time the browser requests a web page from the server.

 Cookies are used by web servers to identity, and track users as they navigate a website, they also identify returning users.
 There are two types of cookie, persistent cookies and session cookies.

 Persistent cookie; will be stored by the browser and remain valid until its set expiry date (unless deleted by the user before the expiry date).

 Session cookie; will expire at the end of the user session, or when the web browser is closed.

 The Cookie Law

-The Cookie Law is aimed at protecting users privacy, and as a result requires websites to notify their visitors that information is being stored and retrieved from the their computer or mobile device.
+The Cookie Law is aimed at protecting privacy, and as a result requires websites to notify their visitors that information is being stored and retrieved from their computer or mobile device.

 Compliance with the law